hoho/gulp-conkitty/README.md

                 FILES: ['mysuperlib1.ctpl', 'mysuperlib2.ctpl']
             };

-Dependencies of external library (if any) will be rebase using `libs` object
+Dependencies of external library (if any) will be rebased using `libs` object
 key:

     .pipe(conkitty({